Fourth Sunday of Lent (C)

 Never cease loving a person, and never give up hope for them, for even the prodigal son who had fallen most low, could still be saved; the bitterest enemy and also he who was your friend could again be your friend; love that has grown cold can kindle again.
 (Soren Kierkegaard)

 For us, a portion of God’s inheritance, is our existence, our freedom, our intellect, our accountability – all of these, are the most sublime goods imaginable, goods that only God could give us.
 That we, waste it all and end up in distress and that the distress brings us to our senses, is not really as significant, as the father’s vigil, compassion, extravagant greeting, refurbishing of the prodigal and the feast announced in his honour.
 Not even for the refractory and envious brother, does the father have a harsh word – he is not scolding him when he speaks to him, he merely speaks the full truth- whoever sticks by God, possesses everything in common with God!
-(Fr.
-Hans Urs von Bathasar)
+(Hans Urs von Bathasar)

 The ultimate reason for our hope is not to be found at all in what we want, wish for and wait for; the ultimate reason is that we are wanted and wished for and waited for.
 What is it that awaits us?
 Does anything await us at all, or are we alone?
 Whenever we base our hope on trust in the divine mystery, we feel deep down in our hearts: there is someone who is waiting for you, who is hoping for you, who believes in you.
 We are waited for as the prodigal son in the parable is waited for by his father.
 We are accepted and received, as a mother takes her children into her arms and comforts them.
 God is our last hope because we are God's first love.
 (Jurgen Moltmann)

 The more I reflect on the elder son in me, the more I realize how deeply rooted this form of lostness really is and how hard it is to return home from there.
 Returning home from a lustful escapade seems so much easier than returning home from a cold anger that has rooted itself in the deepest corners of my being.
 My resentment is not something that can be easily distinguished and dealt with rationally.
 It is far more pernicious: something that has attached itself to the underside of my virtue.
 Isn’t it good to be obedient, dutiful, law-abiding, hardworking, and self-sacrificing?
 And still it seems that my resentments and complaints are mysteriously tied to such praiseworthy attitudes.
 This connection often makes me despair.
 At the very moment I want to speak or act out of my most generous self, I get caught in anger or resentment.
 And it seems that just as I want to be most selfless, I find myself obsessed about being loved.
 Just when I do my utmost to accomplish a task well, I find myself questioning why others do not give themselves as I do.
 Just when I think I am capable of overcoming my temptations, I feel envy toward those who gave in to theirs.
 It seems that wherever my virtuous self is, there also is the resentful complainer.
-(Fr.
-Henri J.M.
+(Henri J.M.
 Nouwen)

-“Forget your brothers’ and sisters’ past.
+I listen to you, Lord, when you tell me: “Forget your brothers’ and sisters’ past.
 If you base your relationships on the past, then who will be mistaken: you or them?
 You will be the one in the wrong for not having forgiven.
 You want to know everyone’s curriculum vitae, and that is why, little by little, communion is broken.
 I want to open the door wide to them, but you insist on keeping it closed.
 I want to forgive them, but you insist on condemning them.
 How different my way of seeing is from yours!
 Rejoice, because your brother was dead.
 Now he is alive.”
 Lord, I can never exhaust the meaning of these words.
 I can only kneel before you and thank you for your love.
-(Venerable Francis Xavier Nguyên Văn Thuân)
+(Ven.
+Francis Xavier Nguyên Van Thuân)

 Homily